Credit Card Feature: Complimentary Transport Accident Insurance

 You should also note that this isn't complete travel insurance - it will only protect you while you're being transported on a licensed plane, bus, train or ferry.

 Depending on a commuter's credit card, the complimentary travel insurance will have different types of conditions, policies, exclusions and amounts of cover.
-ANZ's complimentary transport accident insurance policy for instance pays up to $750,000 for accidents resulting in death and $350,000 for serious injuries.
+Qantas Money's complimentary transit accident insurance policy for instance pays up to $200,000 for accidents resulting in death and dismemberment.

 Other card providers will set different limits and might place other restrictions on the cover given, so to get the perfect deal you'll have to compare the various credit card company policies.
 It is also important that you note exactly what credit card travel insurance will safeguard you against before you decide to make it your only policy when travelling.